I-STORM organises Summer Webinar Sessions

 The second webinar was an open discussion on how members have been managing the ongoing COVID-19 pandemic in their respective organisations.
 The attendees heard from the Environment Agency (UK), Rijkswaterstaat (NL) and South Louisiana Flood Protection Authority East (USA) on how they have continued maintenance and operations during this time.
 This webinar also highlighted many of the challenges regarding testing and social distancing.
 Many thanks to all our presenters from the above organisations for their time and contributions to the discussion!
 Further information about this webinar can be found on the webinar page.

-I-STORM members can view further information after logging in.
+I-STORM member can view further information after logging in.